Theoretical and Computable Optimal Subspace Expansions for Matrix Eigenvalue Problems: The optimal , and

 which is the Rayleigh quotient of the range restricted Hermitian definite pair (\ref{pair2}) with respect to the nonzero vector $y$.
-Therefore, by the min-max characterization of the eigenvalues of a Hermitian definite pair (cf. e.g., \cite[p.
-281-2]{sunstewart}), the solution to the maximization problem
+Keep in mind that $w_{opt}$ satisfies (\ref{sincos}).
+Therefore, by the min-max characterization of the eigenvalues of a Hermitian definite pair (cf. e.g., \cite[pp. 281-2]{sunstewart}), the solution to the maximization problem

 is an eigenvector $y_{opt}$ of the range restricted definite pair (\ref{pair2}) associated with its largest eigenvalue $\mu_{opt}$, and the optimal expansion vector $w_{opt}=Vy_{opt}$ up to scaling.